Danixu/ecm-tools-reloaded/specifications.md

 ### Streams TOC

-The stream TOC contains all the information about the streams that were detected in the original file (audio and data), their size in the ECM file, the number of sectors and the compression used in this stream.
+The streams TOC contains all the information about the streams that were detected in the original file (audio and data), their end position in the original file and the compression used in this stream.
 This will be used to compress the data and the audio separately.
-The sectors number is used to verify that all are readed and return error if not.
+The end positions is to verify that all bytes are readed.

 Every stream in the TOC will contains the following data.